 A product designer’s role is largely quite flexible, and can be likened to that of a full-stack designer; a multidisciplinary ‘jack of all trades’ designer who does UX, UI, coding, project management and (perhaps most importantly) problem-solving.
 In short, a product designer designs solutions to the problems that might arise during the initial process.

 In order to solve these problems, product designers will assemble teams to facilitate solutions, create multiple test plans, produce wireframes and go through rounds of A/B testing.
 A product designer will also support the developers through the launch process, as well as working alongside the marketing teams to ensure synergy between the brand and the product.

 3. What are the similarities?

 From the above definitions, you may have already noticed some obvious similarities between the two roles.
 For starters, both designers will go through the design thinking process and maintain a human-centered approach when it comes to design.
-Both have a market research aspect to their job (although naturally, the UX designer will delve deeper into the user testing).
+Both have a market research aspect to their job (although naturally, the UX designer will delve deeper into user testing).

 Alongside these overlapping traits, it’s not uncommon for both UX designers and product designers to use the same tools during the design process.
-Wireframing tools like Balsamiq and Sketch are commonly used by both designers, as well as user mapping software like Lucid Chart and Overflow.
+Wireframing tools like Balsamiq and Figma are commonly used by both designers, as well as user mapping software like Lucid Chart and Overflow.

 4. What are the differences?

 The general consensus is that compared to UX or UI designers, product designers have a wider range of skills, and therefore a wider range of responsibilities within the project.
 This is generally reflected in the salary, with product designers often getting paid more due to higher demand.

 Below is a product designer job description [courtesy of indeed.com]